7 San Diego Hidden Gems

 312 Pier View Way, Oceanside, Ca

-An original box camera that had been used to take pictures while secured on an old board is on display as well as the scientific predictions of wave activity.
-Young surfing champion Bethany Hamilton who was bitten by a Tiger shark while surfing in Hawaii has her destroyed board on display and her documented story is posted for all to read.
+An original box camera that had been used to take pictures while secured on an old board is on display, along with the scientific predictions of wave activity.
+Young surfing champion Bethany Hamilton, who was bitten by a Tiger shark while surfing in Hawaii, has her destroyed board on display, and her documented story is posted for all to read.
 The adaptive surf area is inspiring, and the paddle-out memorial wall cherishes loved one’s ocean spirit.
-The museum attracts people worldwide and you’ll gain a new appreciation for the sport after touring the museum.
+The museum attracts people worldwide, and you’ll gain a new appreciation for the sport after touring it.

 Walk a short distance to the Oceanside pier and watch surfers catch a wave and see why it’s the endless sport.
 The woman I spoke with in the museum had a serious reminder, talk with the lifeguards and find out where the dangerous rip currents are, and look for the flags signaling areas for surfers or swimmers.